 - Mosquitoes that spread Zika also spread dengue and Chikungunya viruses.

-- You can prevent sexual transmission of Zika by using a condom or abstaining.
+- You can prevent the sexual transmission of Zika by using a condom or abstaining.

-- When traveling to a country where Zika virus is spread by mosquitoes, make sure you are properly prepared, and take all necessary precautions.
+- When traveling to a country where mosquitoes spread the Zika Virus, make sure you are adequately prepared and take all necessary precautions.

 - There is no vaccine or medicine to treat the virus.
 If you think you are ill, consult a physician who can help you treat the symptoms.

 Zika virus can be spread from a pregnant woman to her fetus and has been linked to a serious birth defect of the brain called microcephaly.
 The CDC recommends special precautions for pregnant women and suggests pregnant women should consider delaying travel to areas with Zika.

 In 2015 and 2016, the Americas experienced a serious outbreak of Zika.
 There was also an increase in the number of infants born with microcephaly.
 Although there is increasing evidence of a link between Zika and microcephaly, the CDC points out that we do not know if these babies’ microcephaly is a result of their mothers’ Zika virus infection during pregnancy because other factors can also cause microcephaly.

 - How likely is a pregnant woman to contract Zika if exposed to an infected mosquito?